vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m5/task5.1/readme.md

 ```

-*6) Explore the more and less commands using the help system.
+6) *Explore the more and less commands using the help system.
 View the contents of files .bash* using commands.*

 ***more*** command outputs all files which were chosen by the .bash* mask in one thread page by page
 ***less*** command outputs files one by one and we can navigate in each file and shoose next file by the ***:n*** command or previous file by the ***:p*** command

-*7) * Describe in plans that you are working on laboratory work 1.
+7) *Describe in plans that you are working on laboratory work 1.
 Tip: You should read the documentation for the finger command.*

 There was cretaed the /home/tester/.plan file with the "working on the Lab1 in laboratory" string inside and after that the ***finger tester*** command showed the following:
 ```